OldDigibox/sky-web-epg/README.md

-# Sky Web EPG | Current Version: **`5.12`**
+# Sky Web EPG | Current Version: **`5.13`**
 A recreation of the classic EPG on the Sky Digiboxes and legacy Sky+ from 2005-2010.
-While we are only planning on basing this from the latest Sky+ EPG version `5.08.6` (some elements will be reused from `3.8.8`), we have plans to make the 1998 and 2001 Digibox EPG menus too.
+This is based on the latest version of the Sky+ EPG, version `5.08.6`.
 ![screenshot](www/Capture.PNG)

 ## What channel listing is this based on?
-This is based on any real life channel listing provided by Sky.
-This is based on our web-based channel listing, the **OLDDIGIBOX NETWORK.**
+London SD.

+# Sky Web EPG is now archived
+The Sky Web EPG is now archived.
+No further support nor updates will be provided from Old Digibox.
+We consider this project complete and no longer want to maintain any future PRs nor issues.

 # Sky Web EPG License
-## Copyright © 2020 OldDigibox
+## Copyright © 2020-2022 OldDigibox

-OldDigibox is in no way affiliated with Sky plc or its subsidiaries.
+OldDigibox is in no way affiliated with Sky Group or its subsidiaries.

-"Sky" and the Sky trademarks, including "Digibox" and "Sky+" are owned by Sky plc and Sky International AG.
+"Sky" and the Sky trademarks, including "Digibox" and "Sky+" are owned by Sky Group and Sky International AG.

 You may, free of charge, clone, modify and/or re-distribute "Sky Web EPG" but only for free.
 "Sky Web EPG" contains tracks published by SATV.
 © SATV

-"Sky Web EPG" contains tracks from the albums "Sky Web EPG" and "Sky Web EPG 2" published by Bryson Records Web Publishing Ltd.
+"Sky Web EPG" contains tracks from the albums "Sky Web EPG," "Sky Web EPG 2" and "Sky Web EPG 3" published by The Phoenix Project Audio.